 My Favorite Workout Shorts

 I am obsessed with Baleaf shorts.
 Obsessed!
 I adore them, love them, and own six pairs of them so I can wear them all week.
 They have life-saving pockets, really flatter my body, feel absolutely amazing, and the price is a godsend for anyone tired of the high price of workout clothes.
-Here are the three shorts I own:
+(You can read my full review of Baleaf, here.)
+These are the three Baleaf shorts I currently own:

 - 5″ High Rise Non-See-Through Pocketed Shapewear Gym Shorts ($22.99)